WalrusSoup/Tailwind-Formatter/README.md

 # Tailwind Formatter

-Tailwind formatter is a port of [Headwind](https://github.com/heybourn/headwind), an opinionated formatter for TailwindCSS.
+Tailwind formatter is a port of [Headwind](https://github.com/heybourn/headwind) for use with Intellij/Phpstorm/Webstorm.
+It enforces consistent ordering of classes by parsing your code and reprinting class tags to follow a given order.

 ## Usage
 Code -> Run Tailwind Formatter